 Have you visited this impressive Rock yet?

-Uluru in the Central Australian Uluru-Kata Tjuta National Park is Australia’s most famous Rock.
-This landscape is so much more than red sand, sweeping desert plains and weathered arkose sandstone.
+Uluru is Australia’s most famous Rock.
+Visit the Uluru Kata-Tjuta National Park in Central Australia.
+The landscape is so much more than red sand, sweeping desert plains and weathered arkose sandstone.

 Also known as Ayers Rock, Uluru is one of the most magical places to experience Sunrise and sunset in the Australian Outback.